Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-09-24-UTC-0948-session/2025-09-25-UTC-1210-critical-template-violation-correction.md

 **Real Decisions for USER:**

-[ ] **Decision 1:** CMM3 Decision Format Implementation Strategy
+**Decision Implementation Status:**
-a.
-Apply CMM3 decision format to all existing PDCAs in current session
-b.
-Create new CMM3 decision format template and apply going forward
-c.
-Focus only on current PDCA and fix decision format here first
+- ✅ Decision 1c: Focus only on current PDCA and fix decision format here first

-[ ] **Decision 2:** Template Compliance Enforcement Level
-a.
-Implement automated template compliance checking before PDCA creation
-b.
-Manual verification against template.md for each PDCA
+- ✅ Decision 2b: Manual verification against template.md for each PDCA
-c.
-Accept current template compliance and focus on decision format fixes

 ---